 Solving puzzles has so many benefits!

-It appears that the solution to the problem is… solving puzzles!
+It appears that the solution to the problem is… solving puzzles, in particular, the humble sudoku.

 According to the researchers, people who have undergone mental training including logic grid puzzles such as Sudoku performed better at the follow-up trials even after five years.
 It turned out that their memory has actually improved.
 Playing the ever popular crossword puzzle was also beneficial.